 Have you been in so many dead-end relationships you’ve lost count?
 Or the concept of online dating itself feels foreign and unappealing?
 Are you more of a serious—and perhaps, serial—monogamist who just hasn’t managed to get it right, yet?
 You may think digital matchmaking isn’t for you, but before you throw out the idea, read this eHarmony review and consider giving eHarmony a chance.
 In many ways this 18-year-old dating site and app has maintained a distinctive approach to helping people find the love of their life.
-From their lengthy sign-up process to catered matches, eHarmony boasts its ability to foster marriages… not hookups.
+From their lengthy sign-up process to catered matches, eHarmony boasts that is the best dating site for marriages… not hookups.
 While it is not LGBTQ friendly—they have a separate dating site for gays and lesbians—for heterosexual bachelors and bachelorettes who are ready to tie the knot, it is a solid choice.
 If you’re ready to make an investment and a commitment to your romantic pursuits, our eHarmony review will give you a sense of how this mainstay tool of online dating can help.

 eHarmony Review: Table of Contents

 The brass tacks: what you need to know from this eHarmony review:

 eHarmony is one of the best dating sites for serious matches: Over 2 million people have found love on eHarmony, a pretty strong claim to fame for a dating site.